mlowery/schlep/README.md

     * You broke something?
 Check the [log](https://git-scm.com/docs/git-log).
     * You always amend the last commit?
 Check the [reflog](https://git-scm.com/docs/git-reflog).

-tl;dr: schlep is a way of copying changes intelligently and doing whatever is necessary on the destination to get your changes where and how you ultimately want them.
+tl;dr schlep is a way of copying changes intelligently and doing whatever is necessary on the destination to get your changes where and how you ultimately want them.

 ## How

 schlep does the following for you:

 1. Creates a remote (or local) non-bare git repo with a `push-to-checkout` hook and any subhooks.
-The main hook:
+The main hook (on pushes) does the following:
 	1. Stashes any uncommitted changes (in case you were hacking around).
 	2. Updates the currently checked out branch (always `master`).
 (Untracked files are left in place.)
 	3. Runs any "subhooks" in `.git/hooks/push.d`.
 Subhooks are numbered scripts that can do anything you want (e.g. restart affected services).
 You never edit the main `push-to-checkout` hook.